Data Requirements and Initial Recommendations.

 HAND HELD FIRE EXTINGUISHERS

 The Health Hazard Assessment Report contains an assessment of the health hazards identified during normal operation and maintenance of materiel systems and not resulting from potential mishaps or failures.
 Evaluation of AFES and hand-held fire extinguishers are not within the scope of the Health Hazard Assessment Program.
 These fire suppression systems are only used in the event of a fire, mishap, or failure and not under normal system operating scenarios.
 The U.S. Army Tank Automotive Research, Development and Engineering Center, evaluates performance and safety of agents used in military ground vehicles (reference 1).
 The Live-Fire Test and Evaluation (LFTE) and pyrolysis product/toxic gas assessments have historically been performed by the Walter Reed Army Institute of Research (WRAIR) (reference 2).
 Both WRAIR and the Army Research Laboratory (Survivability and Lethality Directorate) are involved with different aspects of agent evaluation for LFTE including toxic gas assessment, thermal criteria, blast overpressure, etc. These criteria as specified in a 1989 WRAIR report titled "Medical Evaluation of Non-fragment Injury Effects in Live-Fire Armored Tests" are based on the endpoints of survivability and incapacitation (reference 2).
-The Army Institute of Public Health’s Toxicity Evaluation Program (TEP) performs toxicity clearances and evaluations for agents used by the Army (reference 3).
-The AIPH TEP’s involvement with the development of health based criteria for LFTE is coordinated through WRAIR and ARL.
+The Army Public Health Center’s Toxicity Evaluation Program (TEP) performs toxicity clearances and evaluations for agents used by the Army (reference 3).
+The APHC TEP’s involvement with the development of health based criteria for LFTE is coordinated through WRAIR and ARL.
 If you would like to request a toxicity clearance, please click on the link provided in reference 4 and complete the steps that follow.
 Please prepare a formal, signed memorandum requesting a toxicity clearance and upload it during the application process.
 An example memorandum may be found in reference 3.
 Program Managers are ultimately responsible for the selection, performance, and safety of agents employed in their materiel systems.